wasp-lang/wasp/web/docs/data-model/operations/queries.md

 import { getAllTasks, getFilteredTasks } from 'wasp/server/operations'

-const user = // Get an AuthUser object
+const user = // Get an AuthUser object, e.g., from context.user in an operation.

 // ...